AvirukthGT/revenue-optimization-engine/README.md

 ## Key Features & Innovations

 ### 🌦️ The "Storm Surge" Engine
-During Exploratory Data Analysis (EDA), we uncovered a strong correlation between precipitation and specific product categories—most notably, a **+20.5% lift in Electronics sales during rainy days**.
+During Exploratory Data Analysis (EDA), we uncovered a strong correlation between precipitation and specific product categories, most notably, a **+20.5% lift in Electronics sales during rainy days**.
 The engine is designed to detect "Rain" in the weather forecast and automatically adjusts the recommended margin to capture this high-intent demand, optimizing revenue without sacrificing volume.

-### ⏳ Temporal Data Shifting
+### Temporal Data Shifting
 One of the biggest challenges in Using public datasets is their age.
 To bridge the gap between high-quality open-source data (Olist, 2017) and the need for modern context (Live Competitor Prices, 2026), the pipeline implements a robust date-shifting algorithm.
 This allows the system to **simulate realistic 2026 market scenarios** using validated behavioral patterns from the past.

-### 🛡️ Economic Guardrails
+### Economic Guardrails
 Unlike generic ML models that blindly minimize error, this engine prioritizes business safety.
 We apply **monotonic constraints** to the XGBoost estimator to enforce the economic law of demand.
-This guarantees that the model never recommends a price hike that would theoretically increase sales volume—a common "hallucination" in unconstrained models that destroys trust with business stakeholders.
+This guarantees that the model never recommends a price hike that would theoretically increase sales volume, a common "hallucination" in unconstrained models that destroys trust with business stakeholders.

 ---